 Another documented problem in post-legalization Colorado is a strong uptick in the homeless population.
-Denver saw its monthly homeless shelter usage increase by 50 percent post-legalization (July 2012 to November 2015 (Citation forthcoming in next version).
-Shelter workers estimate that 20 to 30 percent of these new arrivals are there due to the state's marijuana policies-or about 10 to 15 percentage points of the 50-point increase.
-To be conservative, this report assumes that only about one quarter of the increase is a direct consequence of legalization, or three percent over three and a third years.
+Denver saw its monthly homeless shelter usage increase by 50% post-legalization (July 2012 to November 2015).
+Shelter workers estimate that 20 to 30% of these new arrivals are there due to the state's marijuana policies-or about 10 to 15 percentage points of the 50-point increase.
+To be conservative, this report assumes that only about one quarter of the increase is a direct consequence of legalization, or 3% over three and one third years.

-$$CAGR = \left((1.03)^{\frac{1}{3.33}} \right) - 1 = 0.0089 = 0.89\%$$ average increase per year
+$$CAGR = \left( (1.03)^{\frac{1}{3.33}} \right) - 1 = 0.0089 = 0.89\%$$ average increase per year

 A rough estimate of the additional costs of homelessness stemming from legalization can be calculated using the Colorado trend.
-Illinois' homeless population was 10,798 in 2017 (Citation forthcoming in next version) Assuming that the Colorado trend will manifest itself in Illinois, and that shelter usage is a useful proxy for homelessness, one can calculate that in 2020, the homeless population will include 291 more people than it would have without legalization.
+Illinois' homeless population was 10,798 in 2017.
+Assuming that the Colorado trend will manifest itself in Illinois, and that shelter usage is a useful proxy for homelessness, one can calculate that in 2020, the homeless population will include 291 more people than it would have without legalization.